TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 reporting addresses accurately (and TrueBlocks didn't notice).
 This resulted in missing appearance records for some block ranges.

-This migration corrects those errors, but it does a whole lot more than that.
-This update also accomplishes the following major revisions:
+This migration corrects those errors, but it does [a WHOLE LOT of other things as well](../../../CHANGES).

-- Doubled the speed of the scrape due to not repeating for timestamps
-- Write the hash of the PDF spec into the data files
-- Allow for pinning to local IPFS daemon and pinning service
-- Support for mainnet, sepolia, gnosis.
-Other chains are supported, but TrueBlocks does not produce or pin other indexes
-- Wrote the spec (finally)
-- New version of the smart contract allows anyone to publish
+## What do I need to do?

-The following instructions apply only to Mainnet Ethereum.
+The following migration instructions apply only to Mainnet Ethereum.
 You may adjust for other chains by adding the `--chain` option.
 See the note below if you're running against other chains.

-## What do I need to do?

 The migration consists of the following steps: